appserver-io/appserver/_tuts/running-phpmyadmin-on-appserver-io.md

 layout: tutorial
 title: Running phpMyAdmin
 meta_title: Running phpMyAdmin on appserver.io
-meta_description: appserver.io comes with an built in webserver module with PHP-FPM therefore it is possible to install any PHP-App you like and run it on that platform.
+meta_description: appserver.io comes with a built in webserver module with PHP-FPM therefore it is possible to install any PHP-App you like and run it on that platform.
 description: It shows you how easy it is installing phpMyAdmin on appserver.io
 position: 40
 group: Tutorials